Budget Calculator

 $

-Freelance, rental, dividends – consistent monthly amount
+Freelance, rental, dividends.
+Use a consistent monthly average

 Budget allocation Enter income to begin